futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT12.md

 • northstar - the overall goal that the student will be working towards.
 • welcome – one sentence greeting explaining what they'll work on first, getting them motivated.
-• overview – one string summarizing the student's educational journey and how Futureproof’s mentors, courses, and Discord community will help (1–2 short paragraphs acceptable within a single string).
+• overview – one string summarizing the student's educational journey and how Futureproof's mentors, courses, and Discord community will help (1–2 short paragraphs acceptable within a single string).
+IMPORTANT: Do NOT mention specific timeframes like "year", "months", or "12 months".
+Instead refer to "this journey", "your path", or "these 12 milestones".
-• monthly_plan – array of 12 objects where each object has
+• milestones – array of 12 objects where each object has { number (1-12),
-        { month (1-12),
        focus (primary skill/theme),
-       goal (a 1-2 sentence capability statement that restates what the student will be able to do after completing the course’s final project; write as an outcome starting with "Be able to ...", not an instruction), course_rec {title, url, benefit} }
+       goal (a 1-2 sentence capability statement that restates what the student will be able to do after completing the course's final project; write as an outcome starting with "Be able to ...", not an instruction), course_rec {title, url, benefit} }
    - NOTE: The "benefit" field in course_rec should be a full paragraph (3-4 sentences) explaining specifically how this course connects to the student's personal goals, what skills they'll gain, and how it fits into their overall learning journey toward their northstar.
 Don't just list features - explain the personal value and progression.
-• quarterly_summary – object with keys Q1, Q2, Q3, Q4; each value is one paragraph recapping progress and setting the next stage.
+• quarters – object with keys Q1, Q2, Q3, Q4; each value is one paragraph recapping progress and setting the next stage.
 • kpi – 3-4 measurable indicators of progress (tracks finished, followers gained, etc.).
 • support_channels – array of strings (e.g., "Discord", "mentor sessions", "online feedback hours").

 Logic rules for creation of the JSON object above:

+• CRITICAL PACING INSTRUCTION: This is a flexible, self-paced program.
+Each milestone represents one course that typically takes 1-4 weeks to complete, depending on the student's schedule and learning pace.
+NEVER mention "months", "year", or specific timeframes.
+The student controls their own pace.
 • First, translate the student's response about musical_goals into a single North Star Goal, then work backward to fill quarters and milestones by choosing one of our courses to recommend for each milestone and assigning other activities that are coordinated with the topic of that course.
 • Your primary goal is to build a coherent curriculum structure in this way that builds up to the student's final goal.
 • Always make sure that your formulation of the North Star Goal aligns with the student's genre preferences.
 • Never use any numbering in the 'focus' field, only words.
-• Formulate a version of the goal that the student can plausibly reach given their current level and the amount of time they have available.
+• Formulate a version of the goal that the student can plausibly reach through completing these 12 milestones, given their current level and available practice time.
 • Each milestone must include a personalized "goal" written as an outcome/capability statement based on the course's actual final project, customized to the student's genre and preferences (1–2 sentences beginning with "Be able to ..." that restate the skills/capabilities achieved; do not assign tasks or use imperative phrasing).
 • COURSE ORDERING (MANDATORY SEQUENTIAL ORDER - NO EXCEPTIONS): Use the "Futureproof Active Courses1" tool as the canonical source for course order, titles, URLs, and Level.
   - CRITICAL REQUIREMENT: Courses MUST be recommended in the EXACT SEQUENTIAL ORDER they appear in the tool data - this is non-negotiable.